 If you or a loved one has been abused in a nursing home, you should not delay reporting it to a state oversight agency, such as the NJ “Ombudsman’s” Office.
 It is also essential that you explore your rights and legal options.
 Call Davis & Brusca today and speak with one of our top nursing home abuse lawyers.

 Davis & Brusca is proud to be the nursing home abuse lawyers NJ families rely on.
 We have seen firsthand the devastation that happens when abuse occurs.
 Families entrust their loved ones to the care of nursing homes because they need help.
 They should be able to trust these facilities to provide that care.
 The elderly are a vulnerable population.
+According to the World Health Organization, 15.7% of older adults are abused in community settings, including nursing homes.
 They have no choice but to rely upon others to care for them.
-And, unfortunately, our seniors are at risk of experiencing abuse and neglect.
+The National Center on Elder Abuse states the most common type of abuse in institutions is psychological.
+Unfortunately, our seniors are at risk of experiencing abuse and neglect.
 When it happens, trust the experienced, aggressive attorneys at Davis & Brusca, LLC to help you hold the negligent parties accountable.
 Get started with us by scheduling a consultation as soon as possible.

 Elder abuse is widespread and can occur in a variety of settings.
 Nursing home Abuse and neglect may have many causes, but shortages in staffing is one of the most common.
 According to recent statistics, approximately 5 million elderly persons suffer abuse each year, but the actual number is likely higher as only a fraction of the abuse is actually reported.
 Many elders may not know how to report the abuse or lack the limited mental capacity to do so on their own.
 While nursing home abuse should never be tolerated, the following are some of the reasons it occurs: